wdi-sf-fall/omdb_crud_lab/README.md

 4. Provide a watch later route, which list the movies you have saved.
 Each link should also take me back to a movie detail page using the above route.

 ##Bonus
+* Have an option to remove the movie from the watch later list
 * Try to incorporate Bootstrap, Foundation to utilize some of their components or css grids.